AOSC-Dev/acbs/docs/source/install.rst

   location = /usr/lib/acbs/repo

-If you are feeling smart, variable substitutions are also acceptable:
+If you are feeling smart, variable substitutions are also supported:

 ::